SalomePlatform/adao/doc/en/tui.rst

     "*Script*" keyword, the operator is of type "*Matrix*", "*OneFunction*" or "*ThreeFunctions*" according to whether one of these variables is positioned to "*True*".
-The control parameters of the adjoint numerical approximation, in the "*OneFunction*"case, can be given by a dictionary through the "*Parameters*" keyword.
-Potential entries of this dictionary are "*DifferentialIncrement*", "*CenteredFiniteDifference*" (similar to the
+The control parameters of the adjoint numerical approximation, in the "*OneFunction*" case, can be given by a dictionary through the "*Parameters*" keyword.
+Potential entries of this dictionary are "*DifferentialIncrement*", "*CenteredFiniteDifference*",
-    one of graphical interface).
+    "*EnableWiseParallelism*", "*NumberOfProcesses*" (similar to the one of graphical interface).
 If the operator requires some complementary fixed arguments in addition to the state :math:`\mathbf{x}`, they can be given through the variable "*ExtraArguments*" as a named parameters dictionary.

 .. index:: single: Observation
 .. index:: single: setObservation